 During the pandemic, when I taught some virtual classes from my apartment, I found it challenging just to get 10 or 15 people to sweat with me for free.
 Even if my regulars paid a monthly subscription fee, the revenue would not be enough to live comfortably.
 Gyms and studios can provide passionate fitness professionals a dependable income and a platform to reach hundreds of members.
-And don’t forget all of the other jobs gyms and studios create – managers, member services, maintenance, cleaning, and the list goes on.
+And don’t forget all of the other jobs gyms and studios create – like managers, member services, maintenance, and cleaning.

 Community goes both ways